-The evaluation of a unit member shall take into consideration the particular nature of the unit member's assignment, including such factors as class size, the presence or absence of aides, and the availability of materials and work space for preparation, duplication, and record keeping.
+The evaluation shall take into consideration the particular nature of the evaluatee's assignment, including such factors as class size, the presence or absence of aides, and the availability of materials and work space for preparation, duplication, and record keeping.
+Forms available for different job types are available in Appendix D. Deadline dates are listed on each form.
+The stated deadlines shall be implemented for full-year assignments, with deadlines for assignments oflesser duration being prorated accordingly.
+If an evaluatee works less than 75% of the school year, the evaluation will not count as meeting the requirements of the evaluation cycle.